markniu/Bed_Distance_sensor/README.md

 1. No need to do probe points before every print, it will be automatically compensated for based on actual distance in real time.

-2. You can do mesh bed leveling like a normal proximity sensor but much faster with this sensor.
+2. You can do mesh bed leveling like a normal proximity sensor but much faster with this BDsensor.

 3. Thanks for the distance value can be shown on the screen, you can do manual bed leveling more easily.